 At Murphy Battista LLP we understand the importance of a trauma-informed approach when we help clients who have been through a personally devastating experience.
-We have experience helping victims of sexual crimes, whether the events happened at work, at home, or in the community.
+We have experience helping survivors of sexual crimes, whether the events happened at work, at home, or in the community.

 Civil vs. Criminal Proceedings for Sexual Assault